tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

   ![drag file](Images/GitDemo_filedrag.gif)

-Make sure that all the students have been able to follow along.
-Let students know that this will be how they will be submitting their homework for the first two weeks.
-Students will add all of the necessary files to their Github repo then submit the repository link to BCS.

-Encourage students to practice Github before the next class and to use office hours if they run into any problems.
+Encourage students to practice using Github before the next class and to use office hours if they run into any problems.

 ---

+### 6. BREAK (15 mins)

+---

-### 6. Instructor Do: Evolution of Fintech (15 mins)
+### 7. Instructor Do: Evolution of Fintech (15 mins)

 In this activity, students will be given a detailed view into the historical progression of the FinTech space; students will learn from where FinTech has come and the potential reasons for how it came to be.